10 Tips For Getting Your Business Off The Ground

 8. Be a risk-taker

 The world of small business is differentiated from that of larger corporations by the degree to which it’s necessary to take risks.
-You won’t be able to make any progress in the incredibly competitive industries in which you want to exist if you don’t push the boat out every now and then.
+You won’t be able to make any progress in the incredibly competitive industries in which you want to exist if you don’t push the boat out now and then.
 That idea you’re turning over in your mind, wondering whether it’s too risky?
 If the funding allows, do it.
 If it doesn’t pan out, then you can say you tried, and it’s better to try than to rest on your laurels in business.

 9. Have a strong brand in place

 Your branding needs to communicate who you are, what you do, and why people should choose you over your competitors.
-It needs to do this succinctly and without confusion; branding is nine-tenths of the battle when it comes to business, so even if your product isn’t entirely where you want it to be yet, having strong branding will still bring in customers.
-Work closely with graphic designers, copywriters, and other branding experts to build a foolproof brand.
+It needs to do this succinctly and without confusion; branding is nine-tenths of the battle when it comes to business.
+So even if your product isn’t entirely where you want it to be yet, having strong branding will still bring in customers.
+Work closely with graphic designers, copywriters, and other branding experts to build a fool proof brand.

 10. Hire the right people